Psychology4Learning Ltd Data Management, Protection and Privacy Policy

 (this document can also be viewed as a pdf)

-This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
-This includes contact information that is used to communicate with individuals and organisations, as well as client confidential data collected or generated by an Educational Psychologist (EP).
+This policy sets out the basis on which personal data we collect from you, or that you provide to us, will be processed.
+This includes contact information used to communicate with individuals and organisations, information collected through our website, and confidential client information collected or generated as part of educational psychology work.

 Why do we need your personal information?

-We use the data we collect from you in the following ways:
+We use the data we collect from you for the following purposes:

 Collecting contact details